 Worried about a potential U.S. government shutdown?
 Learn about the history of shutdowns, what happens during them, and how it might impact the markets.

-The potential for a government shutdown has been making headlines the past few months, but are they really that big of a deal?
+The potential for a government shutdown has been making headlines, but are they really that big of a deal?
 Admittedly, the term sounds dooming and it can, unfortunately, put additional hardships on many federal employees.
 Historically though, once previous shutdowns were resolved, there typically weren’t any significant, lasting effects on the economy or the government.

-At the federal level, a shutdown can happen when disagreement exists among Congress and/or the President regarding a budget for government programs, including Medicare and Medicaid, Social Security, as well as federal departments and agencies.
+At the federal level, a shutdown can happen when disagreement exists among Congress and/or the President regarding a budget for government programs.
 In the event that Congress and the President fail to agree on a budget, it results in a shutdown until they can resolve the issues and pass funding.

-It’s commonly cited that there have been 18 U.S. government shutdowns since 1976, however, many of these were not full shutdowns, but rather partial shutdowns or short-term funding gaps that were resolved over the weekend after missing the Friday budget deadline.
-In reality, the government has been quite active during all of them.
+There have technically been 19 U.S. government shutdowns since 1976.
+However, many of these were not full shutdowns, but rather partial shutdowns or short-term funding gaps that were resolved over the weekend after missing the Friday budget deadline.
+For example, there was only a 9 hour funding gap earlier this year in February.
+And in reality, the government has been quite active during every one of them.

 When a shutdown occurs, the government stops providing all but what it refers to as “essential” services.
 Services that continue during a shutdown include law enforcement, national security operations, the National Weather Service and its parent agencies, medical services at federal facilities, the postal service, armed forces, air traffic management, and corrections (the penal system).